jaspector

 Permit applications are returned by mail or in person for pricing.
 Payment must be mailed or brought to City Hall.
 No online procedure for obtaining a permit.

-Typical inspection sequence: No typical inspection sequence publicly posted
+Typical sequence: No typical inspection sequence publicly posted

 Building permits are required for work exceeding $100.00 with some exceptions.
 Permits include swimming pools, additions, storage buildings, signs, historical-district projects, demolition, moved houses, manufactured homes, fences, and other construction work.
 Separate electrical permits are required.

+Not all construction work requires a permit in Cordele, GA.
 The following work is generally exempt: Painting; Replacing bathroom fixtures in the same location.
 Note: Moving bathroom fixtures to another area requires a permit.
 FAQ notes permit requirements have 'some exceptions,' but no broader public exempt-work list found.
+When in doubt, confirm with the local building department before starting work.